 Restrict AirPlay access to your Apple TV

-To restrict access to your Apple TV through AirPlay, you can choose from two security settings.
-Go to Settings > AirPlay > Security and choose the setting that's right for you:
+To restrict access to your Apple TV through AirPlay, you can choose from three security settings.
+Go to Settings > AirPlay > Security and choose the option that's right for you:

 - Passcode or Onscreen Code: To give access only to users in the same room as your Apple TV, choose this option.
 Every time someone with an AirPlay enabled device tries to connect to your Apple TV, their device asks for the AirPlay passcode shown on your TV.

 Set up Device Verification for Apple TV (2nd or 3rd generation)